ReallySecureShell/Simple_Encryption_Setup/README.md

 ## Description

-This utility aims to help users quickly setup full-disk encryption on x86_64 or i386 based systems.
+This utility aims to help users quickly setup full-disk encryption, with the intent of providing a basic encryption setup for the user.

 ## Pre-Setup

 You <b>cannot</b> encrypt your system while it's in use.
-You must boot into another medium (such as a Clonezilla-live CD) to run this script.
+You must boot into another system to run this script.
+A good choice is to burn a clonezilla iso to a USB drive.
+Clonezilla has all the software that we need to setup encryption on the main drive.

 ### Required Packages